mfouda/epsilon/docs/index.rst

 ..

-Behind the scenes, the Epsilon compiler recognizes this problem is composed of two functions which have efficient proximal operators and applies an operator splitting algorithm to find the solution.
+Behind the scenes, the Epsilon compiler recognizes this problem is composed of two functions which have efficient proximal operators and applies an `operator splitting algorithm <solver.html#admm-algorithm>`_ to find the solution.

-The above code snippet produces the following output:

 .. code::